Odin-SMR/qsmr-data/Settings/q_fields.rst

 FREQUENCY
    A structure.
 Definition of frequency off-set retrieval.
 The fields of the structure are as follows.
 RETRIEVE: A boolean, flagging if frequency off-set shall be retrieved or not.
 UNC: A priori uncertainty (1 std dev).
+NPOLY: The polynomial order to apply for frequency fit.
+For example, 0 means that a constant off-set is retrived and 1 means that the varies is assumed to vary linearly with zenith angle.
+The value -1 has a special meaning.
+With -1, an off-set for each tangent altitude is retrieved.
+The a priori uncertainty is set to following UNC for all polynomial coefficients, or for each off-set of NPOLY is -1.

 FRONTEND_NR
    An integer.
 Index of expected frontend.
 Index coding described in L1B ATBD.